Home

 COM port...

-Allows you to select which COM port the Autostar is connected to (otherwise this will automatically be determined when you use the "Update Autostar" button).
+Allows you to select which COM port the handset is connected to (otherwise this will automatically be determined when you use the "Update Handset" button).

 Baud rate >